Universal Pictures Home Entertainment: History

 The company was founded in 1980 as MCA Videocassette, Inc. with Gene Giaquinto as president of the division.
 It released 24 films on Betamax and VHS in May 1980, including Jaws, Animal House and The Deer Hunter as well as classic films such as Dracula, Animal Crackers, and Scarface.
 Jaws 2 and 1941 were also released that year.
 Before 1980 Castle Films (known as Universal 8 after 1977) had served as Universal's home film distribution unit.
-In late 1983, both the Laserdisc sister label MCA Videodisc and the MCA Videocassette label were consolidated into a single entity, MCA Home Video, alternating with the MCA Videocassette, Inc. name until December 1983.
+In late 1983, both the LaserDisc sister label MCA Videodisc and the MCA Videocassette label were consolidated into a single entity, MCA Home Video, alternating with the MCA Videocassette, Inc. name until December 1983.

-In the mid-1980s, MCA Home Video began to license catalog titles to smaller, independent video firms with a focus on sell-through product.
+By the mid-1980s, MCA Home Video began to license catalog titles to smaller, independent video firms with a focus on sell-through product.
 The first was in 1986 with Kartes Video Communications.
 The deal was followed with a similar agreement with GoodTimes Home Video in 1987.

-Also in 1986, the company made agreements with Motown Productions and with children's book publisher Price Stern Sloan.
-Both deals were intended to expand MCA's non-theatrical product.

-1987 was a busy year for MCA Home Video; the company underwent an executive shuffle, signed an exclusive three-year deal with International Video Entertainment for video distribution, and began offering new content from Ringling Bros. and Barnum and Bailey Circus.
+In 1986, the company made agreements with Motown Productions and with children's book publisher Price Stern Sloan.
+Both deals were intended to expand MCA's non-theatrical product, 1987 was a busy year for MCA Home Video; the company underwent an executive shuffle, signed an exclusive three-year deal with International Video Entertainment for video distribution, and began offering new content from Ringling Bros. and Barnum and Bailey Circus.

-In 1990, with the 75th anniversary of Universal Studios, it became MCA/Universal Home Video and used that name alternating with the MCA Home Video name from 1990 until 1997.
-On December 9, 1996, the company was renamed Universal Studios Home Video when MCA was reincorporated as Universal Studios, which would then later be merged into Vivendi Universal Entertainment in 2000.
+In 1990, with the 75th anniversary of Universal Studios, MCA Home Video became MCA/Universal Home Video and used that name alternating with the MCA Home Video name from 1990 until 1997.
+On December 9, 1996, the company was renamed Universal Studios Home Video when MCA was reincorporated as Universal Studios, which would then later be part of Vivendi Universal Entertainment in 2000.

-Universal's first titles on DVD, in 1997, were licensed to Image Entertainment for distribution.
-These early, bare-bones editions quickly fell out-of-print when Universal started making their own DVDs.
+Universal's first titles on DVD releases in 1997 were licensed to Image Entertainment for distribution.
+Those early bare-bones editions quickly fell out-of-print when Universal started making their own DVD releases.